Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 365, Lot 1626

-An extremely rare multiple ducat piece from Central Europe.
-The powerful baroque portrayal and the sharply beaten imperial eagle make this an internationally acclaimed collector's item.
+An extremely rare multiple-ducat piece from Central Europe.
+The powerful baroque portrait and sharply struck imperial eagle make this an internationally prized collector's piece.

 South Africa — ½ Pound 1892 (Proof)